SpaceMikha/space-tel/README.md

-# simulate-spacecraft-telemetry
+# Mission Operations & Analysis Tool
-console-based application that simulates a spacecraft sending live telemetry data
+console-based application that simulates what real engineer teams monitor during operations.
+Something you would find in mission control, satellite telemetry labs, or spacecraft systems engineering rooms